 Fairbanks to Chena Hot Springs - Aurora Viewing Expedition

 At approximately 12 noon, you will be picked up from your hotel and transferred to Chena Hot Springs Resort, 90 minutes east of Fairbanks.
 This comfortable resort offers large, well appointed rooms with private bath.
 In the mineral spring area, hot tubs and a warm indoor swimming pool provide a relaxing environment.
 Combined with numerous outdoor activities, Chena Hot Springs offers a first rate Alaskan winter experience.
-This evening, enjoy a 4-hour Aurora Expedition tour.
+This evening, enjoy a 4 to 5 hour Aurora Expedition tour.
 Overnight Chena Hot Springs Resort.

 Chena Hot Springs